vineetschaudhary/TwitterSearch/README.md

 1. Name = query, Type = string, Required = true <br>
     This the query text to be searched on twitter.
 2. Name = num, Type = Integer, Required = false<br>
     Number of results to serve.
-By default serves 20 resuts in case this parameter is missing.
+By default serves 20 results in case this parameter is missing.
 3. Name = exact, Type = Boolean, Required = false<br>
     Should the result return only phrases which matches the exact search or in case of false return like result.